-The battles and indecisions moved into adulthood.
-I discovered my husband is obsessed with the cookies as well when I brought a tin home.
-We had to set a limit on how many we were allowed to eat at a given time.
+The battles and indecisions continued into adulthood.
+I discovered my husband is obsessed with the cookies as well.
+We have to set a limit on how many we are allowed to eat at a given time.
 In our defense, I have to say the childish behavior is not our fault.
 Why are those cookies so addictive?

-Since I have confessed my debility for these sweets, imagine my surprise when a hotel attendant gave me a bag of fresh butter cookies in Solvang, the Danish village at the heart of Santa Barbara County.
+Since those sweets make week on the knees, imagine my surprise when a hotel attendant gave me a bag of fresh butter cookies.
+We were staying in Solvang, the Danish village located at the heart of Santa Barbara County.
 If the cookies coming in a tin are delicious, the freshly baked specimens are mega delectable.
-They are melt in your mouth goodness (it is so sad when they are gone).
-And yes, I had to share the cookies with my other half.
-Not even the celebration of my birthday sent an ounce of compassion to my cookie hungry husband.
+They are melting in your mouth goodness.

 Solvang is full of authentic Danish bakeries.
-The owners are third and fourth generation Danes that use centuries old recipes and premium ingredients in their products.
-In the small village, full of fairy tale like buildings, it is possible to enjoy flaky pastries, butter shortbread, napoleons, chocolate éclairs, kringles, marzipan, almond rings, cakes, cookies, tarts and breads.
-To make things more mouth watering, tourism officials have put together a Sweet Treat Trail with the purpose of spreading the village’s traditions and helping visitors to enjoy top quality offerings.
+The owners are third and fourth generation Danes that use centuries-old recipes and premium ingredients in their products.
+In the small village, full of fairy tale like buildings, it is possible to enjoy flaky pastries, butter shortbread, kringles, marzipan, almond rings, cakes, cookies, tarts, and bread.
+So, it is very easy to go pastry hunting (is that a thing?) in this beautiful town!

 Traditional Danish Bakeries

-For authentic Danish sweets and breads visit the following bakeries:
+For authentic Danish sweets and bread visit the following bakeries:

-– Olsen’s Danish Village Bakery – One of the oldest and most popular bakeries in town.
-They specialize in kringles (pastry filled with almond paste, custard cream and raisins), Danish pastries filled with every fruit you can imagine, cream puffs, butter ring or seven sisters (coffee cake, almond paste and custard cream), Danish waffles, pumpernickel and cardamom bread, kransekage (tower made with individual pastry rings) and much more.
-Don’t forget to get your tube of butter cookies (contains 5 dozens).
+One of the oldest and most popular bakeries in town.
+They specialize in kringles, Danish pastries filled with every fruit you can imagine, cream puffs, butter ring cake, Danish waffles, pumpernickel, and cardamom bread, kransekage (tower made with individual pastry rings) and much more.
+Don’t forget to get your tube of butter cookies (contains 5 dozen).

-– The Solvang Bakery – They specialize in almond kringles, strudels, butter rings, owl eyes, fancy tarts, napoleon hats and much more.
+I call this place the fairy-tale bakery because of its pink facade and whimsy decor.
+They specialize in almond kringles, strudels, butter rings, owl eyes, fancy tarts, Napoleon hats and much more.

 These traditional Danish pancakes in a distinctive shape of a sphere deserve to be mentioned on their own category.
 They are slightly toasted on the outside, soft on the inside and covered in raspberry jam and powdered sugar.